kou135/sdd-kit/README.md

 - 🔄 **Improved workflow** with phase selection guide
 - 📋 **Implementation plan templates** (docs/plans/)

-We are grateful to imaimai17468 for creating the original DocDD framework that this project builds upon.
+We are grateful to imaimai17468 for creating the original DocDD (Documentation-Driven Development) framework that this project builds upon.